aserowy/yeet/README.md

 The modules model, update and view represent parts of the elm philosophy.
 Messages are defined in yeet-keymap to prevent cycling dependencies.

+### yeet-buffer crate

+Buffer holds all buffer relevant functionality to render content in yeet.
+Except e.g. Statusline, everything is a buffer!

+The create follows the elm architecture as well.

 ### yeet-keymap crate